dev-Adrian-Vera/Second_Partial_Project/README.md

  # Second Partial Project of the subject "PROCESOS DE SOFTWARE".
- ## Developers: @Adrian Vera, Lina Sanches, Angelo Rubio.
+ ## Developers: Adrian Vera, Lina Sanches, Angelo Rubio.

 This project consists of reusing an abandoned project and making the necessary corrections to make it possible to execute it.